Ensign (ENSG)

 nullAI Analysis | Feedback

-Barry Port, Chief Executive Officer and Board Member
+```htmlBarry Port, Chief Executive Officer and Chairman of the Board

-Suzanne D. Snapper, Chief Financial Officer, Executive Vice President, and Director
+Suzanne D. Snapper, Chief Financial Officer, Executive Vice President and Director

-Suzanne D. Snapper joined Ensign in April 2007 and has served as Chief Financial Officer since August 2009.
-As Vice President of Finance, she played an instrumental role in guiding the company through its initial public offering in 2007 and spearheaded the implementation of internal controls over financial reporting.
-As CFO, Ms. Snapper played a pivotal role in the successful spin-offs of CareTrust REIT in 2014 and The Pennant Group in 2019, and contributed to the formation of the Standard Bearer REIT in 2022.
-Before her tenure at Ensign, she spent ten years as a senior manager at KPMG LLP from 1996 to April 2007, providing audit services for public companies in various industries.
-She is a Certified Public Accountant.
+Suzanne D. Snapper has served as Chief Financial Officer since August 2009, having joined Ensign in April 2007.
+She played a pivotal role as CFO in the successful spin-offs of Care Trust REIT in 2014 and The Pennant Group in 2019, and contributed significantly to the formation of the Standard Bearer REIT in 2022.
+Before joining Ensign, Ms. Snapper spent ten years as a senior manager at KPMG LLP, where she provided audit services for public companies.

 Spencer Burton, President & Chief Operating Officer